johnsonandjohnson/Bodiless-JS/packages/bodiless-i18n/doc/README.md

 ## Overview

 * The sites will be hosted within one monorepo with path based language pages.
-* The html lang and dir is set by meta helmet and automatically updated per path.
+* The html lang and dir are set by meta helmet and automatically updated per path.
 * Within the site, there will be a separate page representing each language content.
 * Global components that use shared site data will be stored in site data